tls-attacker/RTLF/README.md

 Output File - Format And Interpretation
 --
-The output file is an *RDATA* file that contains a list with five entries.
-If the first row contains a *1*, RTLF has detected a difference in the measurement series.
+The output file is an *RDATA* file that contains a list with five vectors.
 You can inspect the RDATA using R-Studio or simply using R (or RScript) like this:
 ```
 load("[FILE_PATH].RDATA", data <- new.env())
 data[["output"]]